Which place is cheaper, Columbia or Baltimore?

 Both Columbia and Baltimore during the spring are popular places to visit.

 Baltimore is cooler than Columbia in the spring.
-The temperature in Baltimore is usually 54°F (12°C) in April, and Columbia stays around 64°F (18°C).
+The daily temperature in Baltimore averages around 54°F (12°C) in April, and Columbia fluctuates around 64°F (18°C).

 In Columbia, it's very sunny this time of the year.
 It's quite sunny in Baltimore.
 In the spring, Baltimore often gets less sunshine than Columbia.
 Baltimore gets 225 hours of sunny skies this time of year, while Columbia receives 273 hours of full sun.